erictsai6/karma-jspm-1/README.md

 running tests or to generate a coverage report.
 Your report may be remapped to the original TypeScript or ES6 source code.

+See a sample implementation of this plugin at [angular2-jspm-typescript-seed](https://github.com/UIUXEngineering/angular2-jspm-typescript-seed).

 ##Installation